Best Things to Do in BRUSSELS, the Capital of Europe

 Also, the fact that they’ve had an exhibition on the comic book character Alix by Jacques Martin proves my point of how serious comic book characters are taken – provided they are thoroughly elaborated.
 In this case, Alix, a Gallo-Roman fellow, fits pretty well between the statues, vases, and other artifacts from the early classical Roman and Greek periods.

 By the way, just like the French Asterix books, the characters and stories of Alix are also historically accurate and amazingly detailed.
+This is an aspect that makes Belgian and French comic books so fascinating and artistically valuable.

 Guide Capital Europe Brussels: Art and History Museum Brussels